Wooly-AI/docs/docs/Root/Glossary.md

 ### WoolyAI Controller

-This is the WoolyAI software that orchestrates assignment of WoolyAI Client requests across a cluster of GPUs running the WoolyAI Server.
+This is the WoolyAI software that provides a web interface and routes WoolyAI Client requests across a cluster of GPUs running the WoolyAI Server.
 WoolyAI Controller maintains a queue of all incoming WoolyAI Client requests and presents information through a dashboard.
 WoolyAI Controller runs as a docker container and doesn't require to run on GPU host.
 WoolyAI Controller connects and collects GPU utilization metrics from the GPU hosts(running the WoolyAI server).

 ### GPU Auditor
 GPU Auditor tool is a software package that we have developed and open sourced to enable users to get insights into existing GPU utilization.